Fourth Avenue (Brooklyn)

 Fourth Avenue is a major thoroughfare in the New York City borough of Brooklyn.
 It stretches for 6 mi south from Times Plaza, which is the triangle intersection created by Atlantic and Flatbush Avenues in Downtown Brooklyn, to Shore Road and the Belt Parkway in Bay Ridge.

 While southwestern Brooklyn is well served by expressways, Fourth Avenue provides an alternate for local traffic as it directly links the neighborhoods of Park Slope, Sunset Park and Bay Ridge with Downtown Brooklyn.
-Traffic signals along the avenue are coordinated for green wave in the peak direction.
+Traffic signals along the avenue are coordinated for a green wave in the peak direction.

 Description

 Fourth Avenue begins at Times Plaza, the triangle intersection it forms with Flatbush and Atlantic Avenues at the foot of the Williamsburgh Savings Bank Tower and Atlantic Terminal in Downtown Brooklyn.
 The avenue extends south with three traffic lanes in each direction and a one-lane-wide concrete divider that provides a left-turn lane.
 The concrete divider is actually part of the ventilation system for the BMT Fourth Avenue Line, which lies directly underneath.
 While six lanes are provided, only four lanes get full use, since the outer two are used by double-parked vehicles and as a right-turn lane.

-On its course through Park Slope, Fourth Avenue is home to several condominiums and homes but is dominated by service stations and automotive repair centers.
+On its course through Park Slope, Fourth Avenue is home to several condominiums and homes but until recently was dominated by service stations and automotive repair centers, some of which remain in service.

 Upon entering Sunset Park, Fourth Avenue passes under the Prospect Expressway (NY 27) and offers indirect access to it through local side streets.
-The avenue continues to serve the automotive trade as far as the street numbered in the low 40s, where it becomes flanked by large wall-to-wall apartment buildings.
+The avenue continues to serve the automotive trade as far as the streets numbered in the low 40s, where it becomes flanked by large wall-to-wall apartment buildings.

 After crossing under the Gowanus Expressway viaduct into Bay Ridge, the arterial boulevard gives way to a four-lane street bordered by four- to five- story apartment buildings until it reaches Shore Road and the Belt Parkway under the Verrazano Narrows Bridge.